sseid4/IOS101-prework/README.md

 3. YouTube
     •    Ability to play video while hovering on it
     •    Adjustable playback speed to learn faster

+App Idea: SmartDay
+SmartDay is a productivity app that uses AI to help people plan their day more efficiently.
+Instead of just adding tasks to a to-do list, the app analyzes your schedule, priorities, and energy levels to automatically suggest the best times for each task.
+Features would include an AI-powered daily planner that adapts if you fall behind, smart reminders that encourage breaks at the right moments, and integration with calendars, emails, and task apps.
+Over time, the app learns your habits and suggests ways to improve focus, balance work with rest, and reach goals more effectively.

 ## Notes

 Describe any challenges encountered while building the app.